newjersey/feedback-api/README.md

 Note that to run locally, you need to export any environment variables used in code to your current environment.
 They can be found in the AWS Lambda configurations.

+#### Running the local dev database
+##### Installation
+*Note: We can't use Docker Desktop because we don't currently have a way to procure licenses and it's not certified for use at the Office.*

+**Linux**

+Install the docker daemon as normal since this is open source software.

+**Windows**

+Install WSL2 and install the docker daemon inside the linux environment.

+**macOS**

+1. Install [colima](https://github.com/abiosoft/colima) with `brew install colima`
+2. Install docker with `brew install docker`
+3. Install docker-compose with `brew install docker-compose`
+    - This will give the message (also in [Homebrew docs](https://formulae.brew.sh/formula/docker-compose)):
+        > ==> Caveats
+        > Compose is a Docker plugin.
+For Docker to find the plugin, add "cliPluginsExtraDirs" to ~/.docker/config.json:
+        >
+        > ```
+        >"cliPluginsExtraDirs": [
+        >    "/opt/homebrew/lib/docker/cli-plugins"
+        > ]
+        >```
+        Make sure to follow these instructions or you won't able to run commands using `docker compose` (you will have to use `docker-compose` instead)

+##### Starting the Docker container
+1. Run `colima start` to start the Docker runtime
+    - If it prompts you to, run `brew install lima-additional-guestagents` (this is because there was a recent split in the package, see [GitHub issue #1333](https://github.com/abiosoft/colima/issues/1333) for more detail)
+2. Run `docker-compose up -d` from the project root.
+    - The `-d` flag indicated detached mode, which runs the container in the background (so it won't be attached to your terminal)
+3. The database should now be running at the connection string `postgresql://postgres:postgres@localhost:5432/postgres`
+    - You can test this by checking that you can connect to the database via psql without erroring:
+        ```bash
+        psql postgresql://postgres:postgres@localhost:5432/postgres
+        ```

+##### Clean up
+1. To stop the docker container, run `docker compose down` from the project root.
+2. When you’re done developing, run `colima stop` to stop the Docker runtime
+    - Remember to run `colima start` in the future whenever you want to use Docker Compose

 ## Template features

 ## Technical diagram